MIT Pre-Arrival Checklist

 • ATTENTION: If a student will arrive after the start date listed on their MIT-issued “Certificate of Eligibility” document, they must obtain prior approval from their academic department and their ISO Advisor in advance.

 7. Arrive in the U.S. and clear U.S. Customs and Borders (CBP).
-NOTE: After initial entry into the U.S., student should avoid international travel between their U.S. entry date and the start date listed on their MIT-issued “Certificate of Eligibility” document(s).
+NOTE: After initial entry into the U.S., students should avoid international travel between their U.S. entry date and the start date listed on their MIT-issued “Certificate of Eligibility” document(s).

 8. Next, carefully review and complete all the requirements listed on the ISO ‘POST-Arrival Checklist’ webpage.